AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/path-to-first-experience.md

 * Leverage all capabilities provided by your translation technology system that you can integrate with AEM such as translation memory.
 * Understand if rich media content, like images and videos, needs localization.

-### Model Structure vs GraphQL Output {#structure-vs-output}

-* Avoid creating queries that output more than 15kb of JSON (gzip compressed).
-Long JSON files are resource intensive for client application to parse.
-* Avoid more than five nested levels of fragment hierarchies.
-Additional levels make it hard for content authors to consider the impact of their changes.
-* Use multi-object queries instead of modeling queries with dependency hierarchies within the models.
-This allows more long-term flexibility to restructure JSON output without having to do a lot of content changes.

-### Maximize CDN Cache-Hit Ratio {#maximize-cdn}

-* Do not use direct GraphQL queries, unless you are requesting live content from the surface.
-  * Instead, use persisted queries.
-  * Provide CDN TTL above 600 seconds so the CDN can cache them.
-  * AEM can calculate the impact of a model change to existing queries.
-* Split JSON files/GraphQL queries between low and high content change rate in order to reduce client traffic to CDN and assign higher TTL.
-This minimizes the CDN revalidating the JSON with the origin server.
-* To actively invalidate content from the CDN use Soft Purge.
-This allows the CDN to re-download the content without causing a cache miss.

-### Improve Time to Download Headless Content {#improve-download-time}

-* Make sure HTTP clients use HTTP/2.
-* Make sure HTTP clients Accept Headers request for gzip.
-* Minimize the number of domains used to host JSON and referenced artifacts.
-* Leverage `Last-modified-since` to refresh resources.
-* Use `_reference` output in JSON file to start downloading assets without having to parse complete JSON files.

 ## What's Next {#what-is-next}

 You should continue your AEM headless journey by next reviewing the document [How to Model Your Content as AEM Data Models](model-your-content.md) where you learn how to model your content structure in AEM.